Siggers-Lab/CoRec/README.md

 ### Recruitment heatmap

 This module is currently under construction.
-It will hopefully one day allow users to build summary recruitment "profiles" or "signatures" that summarizes COF recruitment to hundreds of TF sites in a given cell state.
+It will hopefully one day allow users to build recruitment "profiles" or "signatures" that summarizes COF recruitment to hundreds of TF sites in a given cell state.
 Alterations to these signatures in aberrant cell states (such as cancer) could be used to investigate which COF-TF complexes are involved.

 ![hTF recruitment heatmap](screenshots/6_recruitment_heatmap_TEMP.png)

+## Array design details

+TODO